 Published in Maailman Kuvalehti in 5/2012.
 Text made by Alejandro Cardenas.

-Meeri Koutaniemi, 26, was born in Lapland and lives currently between Helsinki and Rio De Janeiro.
+Meeri Koutaniemi, 26, was born in Lapland and lives currently in Helsinki.
 Koutaniemi started to work as a freelance photojournalist through her interests towards human rights and minorities.
 Koutaniemi studied photojournalism at the University of Tampere, and currently gives workshops on photography.